Estimation of the emission of methane into the atmosphere from landfills in Spain

 Financinang: Societal Challenges Program (Individual modality).
 R+D National Plan 2013-2016.
 Ministry of Economy and Competitiveness

-The main objective of this project is to estimate the uncontrolled diffuse emission of methane into the atmosphere from landfills in the Canary Islands and the creation of a standardised service applicable to any Spanish and / or foreign landfill to determine these emissions.
+The main objective of this project is to estimate the uncontrolled diffuse emission of methane into the atmosphere from landfills in Spain and the creation of a standardised service applicable to any Spanish and / or foreign landfill to determine these emissions.
 The realization of this project will have important technical and environmental implications.

 The results and knowledge derived from this research project will result in the creation of a service to regulate the uncontrolled biogas emission levels for the potential interested landfills, both operational and already closed.